-What are the Advantages of Mediation?
+What are the Advantages of Using a Divorce Mediator?

 Two main advantages are cost and control

-Mediation is cost effective, as it tends to be significantly less expensive than litigation as well as taking less time to complete the process as opposed to litigation.
+Divorce mediation is cost effective, as it tends to be significantly less expensive than litigation as well as taking less time to complete the process as opposed to litigation.
 Traditional litigation tends to place control of the outcome in the hands of the attorneys/courts, while mediation places the control of the outcome into the hands of the parties involved.

-Additional Advantages of Mediation:
+Additional Advantages of a Divorce Mediator:

 Agreements that are reached in mediation generally tend to last over time because the parties affected by the decisions are the ones making them.